Chris-McGonigle/bash-boris/README.md

         * Due to the nature of the game it is based on, it is plain from the site load that this is a whack a mole style game.
 The instructions given are succinct and easy to understand.
 2. To provide a game that is responsive across all devices.
     * Result : TEST PART PASSED
-        * The game works well on all mobile screens with the exception of the iPhone 5, due to the nature of its very small screen in comparison to todays modals.
-As this is a near obsolete device it was decided to carry on wit the larger devices.
+        * The game works well on all mobile screens with the exception of the iPhone 5, due to the nature of its very small screen in comparison to todays models.
+As this is a near obsolete device it was decided to optimise for larger devices.
 It is however best played on a desktop to have maximum enjoyment from the game.
 3. To provide a game that entices the user to return to play again.
     * Result: TEST PASSED
         * The sound effects help add an element of fun to the game, along with the overall theme.
 I would submit that any game that allows users to vent their frustrations about people in power will keep users coming back for more...a destress if you will!!